-When I thought I had killed my amplifier when one of the main power capacitors started to vent, I was sure I just blew it (literally).
-Never give up unless you are either exhausted working on the thing so much or if you are pouring more money into fixing it than it cost to buy a new one, of course the AU-517 isn’t on the shelf at any Best Buy!
+When I thought I had killed my amplifier (when one of the main power capacitors started to vent), I was sure I just blew it (literally).
+Never give up, unless you are either exhausted/annoyed having to work on the thing so much, or if you are pouring more money into fixing it than it cost to buy a new one.
+Of course the AU-517 isn’t on the shelf at any Best Buy!

 Bottom of Power Supply & Protect board